 The present study's reliance on self-report methods and the risk of common method bias is a further limitation.
 However, Conway and Lance (2010) argued that one option to reduce common method bias was to employ measures with evidence of construct validity.
-This bias is of low significance for this study because we used measures with this evidence.
+Thus we contend that this bias is of low significance for this study because we used measures with this evidence.
 Understanding how conservative ideologies impact trans-negativity in the broader public requires further research, including experimental studies.